Anastasia-Labs/aiken-design-patterns/README.md

 use aiken_design_patterns/tx_level_minter as tx_level_minter
 ```

-Checkout `validators/` to see how the exposed functions can be used.
+Check out `validators/` to see how the exposed functions can be used.

 ## Provided Patterns